 - Do you like to eat vegetables?
-What kinds? - What type of vegetable scrap did you use? - What did you notice about your plant in water? - What do you think will happen when you put it in the soil?
+What kinds? - What did you notice about your plant in water?
+What did you see? - What do you think will happen when you put it in the soil? - Have you been watching your plant in the soil?
+Have you observed any changes?